armanmartirosyan/fractol/README.md

   - Scroll Down: Zoom out away from the mouse pointer.
 - **Exit Program**: Press the `ESC` key or close the window.

+### Fractal Types

+- **The Mandelbrot** set is a two-dimensional set with a relatively simple definition that exhibits great complexity, especially as it is magnified
+- **The Julia** set and **The Fatou** set are two complementary sets (Julia "laces" and Fatou "dusts") defined from a function.
+Informally, the Fatou set of the function consists of values with the property that all nearby values behave similarly under repeated iteration of the function, and the Julia set consists of values such that an arbitrarily small perturbation can cause drastic changes in the sequence of iterated function values.
+- **The Burning Ship** fractal, first described and created by Michael Michelitsch and Otto E. Rössler in 1992.
+The difference between this calculation and that for the Mandelbrot set is that the real and imaginary components are set to their respective absolute values before squaring at each iteration.

 ## License

 This project is licensed under the [MIT License](LICENSE).